The Wolf Hunters (1949 film)

 The Wolf Hunters is a 1949 American Northern film directed by Budd Boetticher and starring Kirby Grant, Jan Clayton and Edward Norris.
 It was based on the novel by James Oliver Curwood, which had previously been adapted in 1926 as The Wolf Hunters and in 1934 as The Trail Beyond starring John Wayne, Noah Beery, Sr. and Noah Beery, Jr. The film was the second in a series of ten films featuring Kirby Grant as a Canadian Mountie.

 Plot

 Fur trappers have been killed, and their furs stolen, so Corporal Rod Webb is sent to investigate.
-Corporal Webb finds another trapped who’d been shot, but is still alive.
+Corporal Webb finds another trapper who’d been shot, but is still alive.
 With the help of his dog Chinook Webb tracks down the man who attempted to kill the trapper.